Lionsberg/lionsberg-wiki/Lionsberg Trust Manifesto.md

 ## Vision of the Future

-As a result of our collective efforts, we envision a future where humanity has transcended its shallow divisions and embraced a [[New Identity]] and a [[New Way of Being]] in harmony with [[One Another]], the [[One]] Creator, and [[All]] Creation.
+As a result of our collective efforts, we envision a future where humanity has remembered its inherent interexistence as [[One Family]], transcended its shallow divisions, and embraced a [[New Identity]] and a [[New Way of Being]] in harmony with [[One Another]], the [[One]] Creator, and [[All]] Creation.
 Corruption, injustice, unnecessary suffering, and oppression will be vanquished, and all individuals will have access to lifelong opportunities to develop towards the fullness of their potential and flourish.
 We will co-create a world where all life flourishes and the [[Universal Symphony]] resounds in harmony with the [[Fundamental Tone]].

 The [[Best Possible Future]] is within reach, awaiting humanity's collective decision to work together for the good of [[All]] generations of life and consciousness.